10 Ways to Create Instagram Images that Work

 You don’t need to create these posts on your own.
 You may think you will definitely need to outsource a designer and a copywriter or spend hours on creation.
 Not so!
 PromoRepublic provides 50+ industries with diversified pre-made posts.
 All you need to do is just type your keyword into the search bar, choose a template and customize it with your logo.

 Effective Instagram Posts

-The following part of this tutorial is build on my experience with successful Instagram accounts.
+The following part of this tutorial is built on my experience with successful Instagram accounts.
 I did research and analysis and found that there is a common strategy that unites these profiles.

 Successful Instagram accounts have a content plan that is diversified – they never post the same type of posts every day, e.g. Mondays and Wednesdays are for real products photos, Tuesdays and Thursdays for engaging quotes and Fridays for special offers.
 They mix it up based on when their users are online and based on other factors.

 They post regularly to “keep” their followers.
-Reminding fans and followers of their b and every day, they involve the followers into the brand life and make them feel like a part of it.
+Reminding fans and followers of their brand every day, they involve the followers into the brand life and make them feel like a part of it.

 Personal and TOP Hashtags

 Posting many hashtags make your post look miserable as it means that you struggle your it to be seen by everyone not by people who are really interested in your brand and the message that your business carries.
 Create your own hashtags and post just those which are related to the post.